 When the filter is plugged in, it can reduce airflow through your coil.
 While this will most likely cause a frozen coil first, sometimes the airflow restriction caused by a blocked filter will cause water to develop.

 If water has rested too long on the pan below the coil, rust and holes can develop and allow water to drain.

 If your home has a condensate pump, then you have one more electrical component that can break down.

 Steps to Stop Water Leaking Around Your Furnace

 Look for a shutoff switch, which looks like a light switch next to the furnace and coil and switch it off.
 If you cannot find this, shut off the system at the breaker.

 Sitting water will do quick damage to whatever it touches, so be sure to soak it up quickly.

 Make sure no airflow through the filter has been impacted.

 Using a water-safe vacuum (i.e. Shop-Vac®), remove any debris and potential clogs.
-Afterward, turn on air conditioning system and monitor to determine if this fixed leak.
+Afterward, turn on the air conditioning system and monitor to determine if this fixed leak.

 If you’ve taken the above steps and still are seeing water in places it shouldn’t be, give us a call.
-Sometimes these issues require a quality contractor to disassemble air conditioner and furnace components to diagnose.
+Sometimes these issues require a quality contractor to disassemble the air conditioner and furnace components to diagnose.